Supergiovane/node-red-contrib-tts-ultimate/README.md

 <br/>

 - **TTS Service using ElevenLabs**<br/>
-  Please use the V2 engine, as the V1 is deprecated and will not longer be supported.
-The V2 has multilingual voices and is more powerful.
+  Please use the V2 engine, as the V1 is deprecated and will no longer be supported.
+The V2 has multilingual voices and is more powerful.<br/>
-   You have two choiches: To register to eventlabs, or not to register.
-If you don't register to elevenlabs.io, you will either have access on a limited amount of voices, or no access at all.
+   You have two choices: register to ElevenLabs, or do not register.
+If you don't register to ElevenLabs.io, you will either have access to a limited amount of voices, or no access at all.<br/>
-   After registration at elevenlabs.io, you can add any language to your personal list.
-The personal list will be then show in the node voice's list.<br/>
+   After registration at ElevenLabs.io, you can add any language to your personal list.
+The personal list will then be shown in the node voice list.<br/>
   <br/>

 - **TTS Service using Voice.ai**<br/>
   Add your Voice.ai API key in the config node, deploy and restart Node-RED.
-The node will load your available voices and show them in the Voice dropdown.
+The node will load your available voices and show them in the Voice dropdown.<br/>
    Note: SSML is not supported by this engine.
   <br/>

-**Node-Red IP**<br/>
+**Node-RED IP**<br/>
-set IP of your node-red machine.
+Set IP of your Node-RED machine.
 Write **AUTODISCOVER** to allow the node to auto discover your IP.

 **Host Port**<br/>
 The players (Sonos, Google Cast, DLNA/UPnP renderers) will connect to this port to fetch the TTS audio.
 Default 1980.
 Choose a free port.
 Do not use 1880 or any other port already in use on your computer.
 The port must be reachable from the players on your network.